michael-maldo/PostgreSQL/docs/intro.md

 ---

 # intro
-commands have so many permutations, simplest and most useful commands are provided in this tutorial
+commands have so many permutations
+- simplest and most useful commands are provided in this tutorial
 ## PostgreSQL version
 ```jsx title="bash"
 $ postgres -V